DuncanRitchie2/window-bookings/README.md

 # 🏚️🕵️📋 window-bookings

 Bookings system for a window-repair company.
-My apprenticeship project for Information Catalyst under the tutelage of Code Nation.
+My induction project for Information Catalyst (ICE) under the tutelage of Code Nation.

 ## 💼 Brief